a-paxton/xsede-quickstarts/basic_bridges_startup-macos.md

     1. Otherwise, fetch data from open website: `wget "http://your-url-here.com"`
     1. In Bridges, you have multiple work areas.
         1. `/home/username`: Head node location.
 Does not use resources.
 To access, may use global variable `$HOME` instead (e.g., `cd $HOME`).
         1. `/pylon_number/group_name/username`: Project location.
 All data should be stored here.
-To access, may use global variable `$PROJECT` instead (e.g., `cd $PROJECT`).
+To access, may use global variable `$SCRATCH` instead (e.g., `cd $SCRATCH`).
 For more on group names, see https://portal.xsede.org/psc-bridges#account:multiple.
 1. Start processing.
     1. Start process on compute node: `srun command`
         1. To get a pseudoterminal on a compute node instead run: `srun --pty command`